sushiswap/sushi-docs/docs/Products/Miso/Marketplace for Tokens.md

 # Marketplace for Tokens

 Markets at their core are a way to distribute goods to the public and most importantly find the value people are willing to exchange for them.
-MISO Markets focus on aiding tokens in their price discovery before release for open exchange on SushiSwap.
+MISO markets focus on aiding tokens in their price discovery before release for open exchange on SushiSwap.
 MISO takes the pain out of the decisions and planning surrounding any auction for your token.

 We have included two main types initially and will continue to add new types and iterations over these.
 Markets are at the core of what MISO offers - the rich broth that all the other ingredients are filled with, so we want to get them right.
-The first three are Crowdsales, Dutch auctions and Batch Auctions.
+The first three are Crowdsales, Dutch Auctions and Batch Auctions.
 All three offer their own potential advantages and disadvantages, allowing our markets to meet the needs of a wide range of offerings while ensuring token offerings are valued respectably for the SushiSwap ecosystem.

 ## Market Sale Options